PoojaPrasannaNanjunda1/TestWindowsFormApplication/README.md

 ## Build and run using Visual Studio 2022
 1. Open the `WinFormsTestApp1.sln` file given in the repository to view the source code for Windows form application.
 2. Configure the `ApplicationInstanceName` and `DatabasePath` keys in the `App.config` file as per user's requirement.
 Add the path without the database file name.
-For example, the value of `DatabasePath` key can be `"C:\\Projects\\Netzsch\\Database"`.
+For example, the value of `DatabasePath` key can be `"C:\\Projects\\Netzsch\\Database"`.\
   `ApplicationInstanceName`: indicates the name / title for the form application.
 This is also used while writing input data to database.
-Multiple instances of this application can be launched with different instance names for each one of them.
+Multiple instances of this application can be launched with different instance names for each one of them.\
   `DatabasePath`: indicates the path to the local SQLite database.
-By default, it creates a new database `Testdatabase.db` in the `DatabasePath` folder.
+By default, it creates a new database `TestDatabase.db` in the `DatabasePath` folder.
 3. `Program.cs` is the entry point for this application.
 4. `Form1.Designer.cs` provides the layout and callback methods used by form elements.
 5. `Form1.cs` provides the main functionality of this form application.